Cotognata - Sicilian Quince Jam

 'Come si fa la cotognata' - How to make cotognata

-This is the title of my grandmother's recipe for 'cotognata' (Sicilian quince jam) and this is the perfect time of the year to share it with you since quince are in full season.
+This is the title of my grandmother's recipe for 'cotognata' (Sicilian quince jam) and this is the perfect time of the year to share it with you since quince are in full season in my Sicilian dessert recipes series.

 In Sicily we make two different versions, one is a regular jam to be preserved in jars, 'da mettere nei barattoli' as nonna Elvira's notes specify.
 This has a simaral consistency to strawbery or apricot jam and you can use either spread on bread or to make other desserts, from a simple crostata to the stuffing of various 'pasticcini'.
 The other version needs to be placed into moulds and left to dry until it gets to a harder consistency, ready to be sliced and enjoyed on its own or with a piece of bread.